-Restriction for
+Restriction for 3771 1 .
+1 .
+1 .
+1

-Calling with • When account balance is less than product
+When account balance is less than product

-Low Balance breakage and disconnect is defined, IVR
+Calling with Low Balance breakage and disconnect is defined, IVR

-LOW Datatice plays the "you have insufficient funds" voice
+Low Darance plays the "you have insufficient funds" voice

 prompt and disconnects the call.

-• If no outgoing calls is defined, IVR
+If no outgoing calls is defined, IVR

 prompts for the destination number but

 gives a busy tone and drops the call

 immediately after dialing it.

-• Option none disables this feature.
+Option none disables this feature.

 Minimum Minimum length of a voucher number.

 Voucher By default: 11 characters.

-Length 5
+Length

 Maximum Maximum length of a voucher number.

 Voucher By default: 11 characters.

 Length

 Announce If enabled, the IVR will announce the current

 Balance balance for the user before prompting for the phone

 number he wishes to reach.

 Credit Accounts You can configure your IVR applications to

 Balance announce the current balance for credit accounts in one

-of two modes:
+Announcement of two modes:

-Announcement

-Funds / balance - For prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); Balance - Always announce balance (this is the classic mode, ideal for typical postpaid customers).
-Note that a third Backward compatibility mode is enabled by default.
-It preserves the announcements exactly the way they worked in releases prior to MR35.
-In APPENDIX B. Balance Announcements, there are balance announcement examples for different IVR configurations.
+• Funds / balance - For prepaid customers

+(those who have a credit limit of 0 or less),

+announce "available funds" (calculated as

+credit limit minus balance) and announce the

+current balance for others (postpaid

+customers);

+Balance - Always announce balance (this is

+the classic mode, ideal for typical postpaid

+customers).

+Note that a third Backward compatibility

+mode is enabled by default.
+It preserves the

+announcements exactly the way they worked

+in releases prior to MR35.

+in releases prior to mico.

+In APPENDIX B. Balance Announcements, there are

+balance announcement examples for different IVR

+configurations.

 Announce If this option is enabled, the balance announced to

-Credit Limit the end user will be followed by an announcement of the credit limit.
+Credit Limit the end user will be followed by an announcement

+of the credit limit.

+or and order mine.

-This allows you to separate cases where credit limits are assigned only as a precaution (and so the end user should not really know about them) from cases where they are an integral part of the service (e.g.
+This allows you to separate cases where credit limits

+are assigned only as a precaution (and so the end

+user should not really know about them) from cases

+where they are an integral part of the service (e.g.

+where they are all integral part of the service (e.g.